tyxyx/tariff/README.md

   - Export tariff data and calculation results in formats such as **CSV**.
   - Enables further data analysis and storage for reference.

+- **Tariff Change Prediction (AI-Powered)**
+  - Users can upload trade-related PDFs (e.g., invoices, agreements, shipment details) directly through the interface.
+  - The platform uses machine learning to automatically analyze the uploaded document, predict potential tariff changes or risks, and generate a concise summary of its findings.
+  - The prediction summary includes key data, explainable model results, and actionable insights based on historical tariff trends.
 ---

 ## ✅ Summary